Colombia: The West

 Smoking: Smoking or vaping is prohibited in the vehicles or when the group is gathered for meals, checklists, etc. If you are sharing a room with a nonsmoker, please do not smoke in the room.
 If you smoke in the field, do so well away and downwind from the group.
 If any location where the group is gathered has a stricter policy than the WINGS policy, that stricter policy will prevail.

 CLIMATE: The average daytime temperature during most of the tour will be around 80°F/25°C, but up to 90°F/30°C when we will be in the lowlands (San Cipriano mostly, but also Sonso lake).
-Our highest birding location is the upper part of the Montezuma Road at 8,000 feet, where fog and rain are possible at any time of year and where the temperature especially in the morning is always cool to cold, down to 54-60°F/12-15°C. We are doing our tour during the dry season, but heavy rain is possible any time.
+Our highest birding location is the upper part of the Montezuma Road at 8,000 feet, where fog and rain are possible at any time of year and where the temperature especially in the morning is always cool to cold, down to 54-60°F/12-15°C. We are doing our tour during the dry season, but heavy rain is possible any time and participants should be prepared for rain and carry good rain gear (rain jacket, umbrella).

-ACCOMMODATION: All of our lodges have electricity and all have hot water.
+ACCOMMODATION: All of our lodges have electricity, free wifie, and all have hot water.

 In Pereira, we stay in comfortable and modern hotel.
 Montezuma EcoLodge is simple but is the best option near this wonderful birding area and has amazing feeders just a few steps from your room.
 Hotel Guadalajara in Buga is a comfortable countryside hotel.
 Araucana Lodge is one of the best lodges in Colombia and we’ll be happy to use it as a base camp for four nights!
 Outside of the cities, many of our accommodations are in very birdy settings, and some exciting birding can be had right from the balconies.
 Some of the hotels we visit on this tour have swimming pools, so guests may wish to come suitably prepared.